falcon-integration-gateway

 3. Click the Launch instance button

-3. Install the FIG
+3. Deploy the FIG

 Connect to your EC2 instance via SSH and follow the steps below to install the FIG.